KinkyBangkok/kinky-bangkok-site/src/routes/valentinedebauchery/+page.md

 - No towels only outfit

 ## Verification
-This is a semi-public sexual play party
+This is a more open carnal play party
 If you aren't part of the Kinky community yet, we made the verification process easy - just hit us up
 Most guests are part of the Bangkok BDSM community already